 Getting Started

 While there is no one sized fits all approach to inclusion, there are some things we can think about to help make our neighbourhoods stronger sources of welcome and belonging.
-To support you with your inclusion journey we have developed the “Inclusion starts with me” guide; an A3 poster that you can print out to put up in your office, center or home to help you build more inclusive neighbourhoods for the future
+To support you with your inclusion journey we have developed the “Inclusion starts with me” and "50 acts to build connections with your neighbourhood" guides.
+These are posters that you can print out to put up in your office, center or home to help you build more inclusive neighbourhoods for the future.

 WHAT IF YOU ARE SOMEONE WHO WANTS TO BE HELPFUL?